zuhairsiddiqui/GeoSenseAssist-Project/README.md

 (NOTE: do not place the variable data in quotations)

 **step 6:**
-paste api key, hostname, username, password, and databse in .env
+paste api key, hostname, username, password, and database in .env

 **step 7:**
 run database.py